Updated April 10, 2020

 The exact amount of protein we need will depend on various factors and is likely different for each person.
 If you follow the 2019 Canada Food Guide, you will be eating approximately 25% protein.

 A word of caution: some illnesses require less protein.
 So it is very important to talk to your doctor about your specific needs.

-Too much of a good thing is not better.
+Too much of a good protein is not better

 While eating enough protein is important, eating too much may be a problem too.
 When our bodies break down proteins during digestion, nitrogen and waste products are produced.
 In high amounts, nitrogen and these waste products can be damaging to the body, especially the kidneys.